- US Online Poker

 WSOP.com support used to be a major source of complaints from players on the site, but over time it has gotten quite a lot better.
 Emails are typically responded to within 24 hours, and a live chat is sometimes available.

 There are some complaints about how WSOP.com handles support inquiries.
 There is room for improvement.

-There are only three cash games available at WSOP.com; No Limit Texas Hold’em, Pot Limit Omaha, Pot Limit Omaha High/Low, Fixed Limit Hold’em, Fixed Limit Omaha High/Low, Seven Card Stud and Seven Card Stud High/Low.
+There are seven cash games available at WSOP.com: No Limit Texas Hold’em, Pot Limit Omaha, Pot Limit Omaha High/Low, Fixed Limit Hold’em, Fixed Limit Omaha High/Low, Seven Card Stud and Seven Card Stud High/Low.
 No Limit Hold’em is available in six and nine seat tables.
 The two types are equally popular.